Om4AI/IoT-Inventory-Management-System/README.md

 # IoT-Inventory-Management-System

-IoT project to detect the number of boxes in the inventory using Ultrasonic Sensors
+IoT (Internet of Things) project to calculate the number of items present in our inventory at real time.